-6.1 Lack of, or erratic attendance or persistent absence is a safeguarding issue and must act as a warning sign to a range of concerns including neglect, sexual abuse, child sexual or child criminal
+- 6.1 Lack of, or erratic attendance, persistent or severe absence is a safeguarding issue and must act as a warning sign to a range of concerns including neglect, sexual abuse, child sexual and child criminal exploitation particularly county lines.

-- exploitation.
 It may also be an indication of child-on-child abuse including bullying and sexual harassment or significant mental ill health concerns.
-It must not be seen as an isolated concern. - 6.2 We have a separate attendance policy (which includes protocols for children missing education and elective home education) in place which references both Working together to improve school attendance Working together to improve school attendance (publishing.service.gov.uk) and Children Missing Education Stat guidance template (publishing.service.gov.uk) - 6.3 General information and advice for academies can also be found in the Government's Missing Children and Adults A cross government strategy (publishing.service.gov.uk) - 6.4 We have a named senior leader with strategic responsibility for attendance Micheal Cadwallader - 6.5 Academy attendance operational leads, in addition to the general safeguarding training that all staff receive are given access to role specific safeguarding training and ensure they understand the safeguarding implications behind poor or non-attendance. - 6.6 Academy leaders and governors ensure that attendance data, particularly for identified vulnerable groups is closely and regularly monitored identifying trends or patterns which may indicate safeguarding concerns. - 6.7 Where appropriate, social workers will be involved, informed and updated about attendance issues
+It must not be seen as an isolated concern. - 6.2 Absence from education may increase known safeguarding risks. - 6.3 We have a separate attendance policy (which includes protocols for children missing education and elective home education) in place which references both Working together to improve school attendance and Children Missing Education - 6.4 Further information and support for academies can also be found in the Government's 'Missing Children and Adults A cross government strategy' (publishing.service.gov.uk), Full time enrollment of 14-16 year olds in Furth Education and Sixth Form Colleges - 6.5 We have a named senior leader with strategic responsibility for attendance.
+Mr Michael Cadwallader - 6.6 Academy attendance operational leads, in addition to the general safeguarding training that all staff receive are given access to role specific safeguarding training and ensure they understand the safeguarding implications behind poor or non-attendance. - 6.7 Academy leaders and governors ensure that attendance data, particularly for identified vulnerable groups is closely and regularly monitored identifying trends or patterns which may indicate safeguarding concerns. - 6.8 Where appropriate, social workers will be involved, informed and updated about attendance issues.

-6.8 Children Missing Education (CME)
+6.9 Children Missing Education (CME)

-- 6.8.1 Children who go missing from education are at significant risk and children who are already known to children's social care, who are on a child in need or child protection plan or in the care of the local authority are additionally vulnerable and in need of additional protection. - 6.8.2 We will follow the protocols laid out our attendance policy - 6.8.3 The DSL will ensure the academy response to identifying children missing from education supports identifying potential abuse or exploitation and also prevents them going missing in the future. - 6.8.4 The academy will ensure compliance with the guidance and regulations contained in the appropriate sections of the Keeping Children Safe in Education (September 2022) document and Children Missing Education Statutory guidance for local authorities (September 2019).
+- 6.9.1 Children who go missing from education are at significant risk.
+Children who are already known to children's social care, who are on a child in need or child protection plan or in the care of the local authority (looked after children) are additionally vulnerable and in need of additional protection. - 6.9.2 We will follow the protocols laid out our attendance policy. - 6.9.3 The DSL will ensure the academy response to identifying children missing from education supports identifying potential abuse or exploitation and also prevents them going missing in the future.

+6.9.4 The academy will ensure compliance with the guidance and regulations contained in the appropriate sections of the Keeping Children Safe in Education (September 2023) document and Working Together to Improve School Attendance (Sept 2022)

-6.9 Elective Home Education (EHE)
+6.10 Elective Home Education (EHE)